Eluo-dev/Movie_Correlation_Analysis/README.md

 ## PROJECT DESCRIPTION:

 Analyze 6820 box office movies spanning from 1986-2016 and develop data visualizations to display which variables correlate most to movie gross earnings.
+Download dataset from https://www.kaggle.com/datasets/danielgrijalvas/movies (Account required to login and download)

 ### Hypothesis
 - Which variables contribute to box office performance?